Clowne: Early history

 The first recorded mention of Clowne manor was in 1002 when the owner was Wulfric Spot.
-The Domesday Book refers to Ernui but then there was no mention of the manor until 1485 when Clowne was associated with the Bolsover manor.
+The Domesday Book of 1086 refers to Ernui, but thereafter there was no mention of the manor until 1485, when Clowne was associated with the Bolsover manor.
 The manor eventually passed to the Cavendish family and through marriage to the Bentinck family, the Dukes of Portland.

 The church, St John the Baptist, Clowne dedicated to St John the Baptist, was built during the 12th century.
 The medieval cross and the church of St. John the Baptist are the oldest surviving structures in the village.

 In the 17th century Clowne was a rural farming community.
 Some buildings still stand from this date, notably the Anchor Inn and Sheridon's Yard (now private residences).
 The plague struck Clowne in 1586 and 1606, and victims were buried away from the village at Monument Field or Plague Field.